WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_console_developmentconsole.rst

     **Description**

-        Call this method to load a single instance of the Development :ref:`Console<namespacewellfired_command_unity_runtime_console>`.
+        Call this method to load a single instance of .:ref:`Command<namespacewellfired_command>`.
 You can then access the instance through the Instance property.

 .. _classwellfired_command_unity_runtime_console_developmentconsole_1aaa4d6d3d89663175cbee1c727c0a4d2c: